matthewmoscou/Canthatch/README.md

 ```

 ## Protein annotation of *Med15b.D*
+InterProScan and Phyre2 were used to identify conserved domains in *Med15b.D*.
+Marcoils, Pcoils, and Coils were used for coiled coil prediction.
+Lastly, QKutilities_protein_analysis.py from the [QKutilites](https://github.com/matthewmoscou/QKutilities) set of scripts was used to identify regions of *Med15b.D* saturated with specific amino acids (in this case, Glutamine).
+Results can be found in the folder `data/protein_composition`.

 ## Molecular evolution of *Med15* gene family
 ### Phylogenetic and diversity analysis of *Med15* gene family